-The Complainant contends that the Respondent has no rights or legitimate interests in the disputed domain name, because the Respondent was not authorized to use the ARCELORMITTAL trademark and is not commonly known under the disputed domain name.
-According to the Complainant, the Respondent is not using the disputed domain name, but has enabled it to be used for email communication.
+The Complainant contends that the Respondent has no rights or legitimate interests in the disputed domain name, because it has not been authorized to use the ARCELORMITTAL trademark and is not commonly known under the disputed domain name, which represents a typosquatted version of the Complainant's trademark.
+According to the Complainant, the Respondent is not using the disputed domain name for a website, but has enabled it to be used for email communication, which may lead to confusion in Internet users.
 Thus, the Complainant has established a prima facie case that the Respondent lacks rights or legitimate interests in the disputed domain name.